British cigarettes, a body in the road: memories of D-Day

 “They put us in a roadside ditch.
 We hid there the whole day, 80 of us,” said Faucon, who still lives in the village that lay in ruins by the time it was liberated.
 “The first English soldiers we saw were flanked by Germans.
 They were prisoners.”

-The British forces suffered heavy losses in the battle for control of Tilly-sur-Seulles, fighting which forced the Faucon family to seek refuge in neighboring villages and remote homesteads.
+The British forces suffered heavy losses in the battle for control of Tilly-sur-Seulles, fighting which forced the Faucon family to seek refuge in neighbouring villages and remote homesteads.

 Outside Tilly-sur-Seulles, flowers are planted at the feet of more than 1,200 crosses in a manicured war cemetery, most of them marking the final resting place of British soldiers.